 The eye must be constantly lubricated.
 At low levels of drying, the eye may be mildly uncomfortable.
 In cases of severe dryness, the eye may be extremely painful, and vision may be permanently lost.
 A healthy eye is one in which the rate of tear production equals the rate of tear outflow through the tear drain, plus the rate of tear evaporation off the eye.

-In brief, normal, healthy tears are composed of an admixture of three layers oil, aqueous, and mucin, produced by multiple glands, the largest of which is the lacrimal gland, which lives in the upper-outer portion of the eye socket, just above the eye.
-Tears constantly wash over the eye, propelled by a normal blink, and then are actively suction-pumped down the tear drain system into the back of the nasal pharynx where they are swallowed.
+In brief, normal, healthy tears are composed of an admixture of three layers of oil, aqueous, and mucin, produced by multiple glands.
+The largest tear-producing gland is the lacrimal gland, which lives in the upper-outer portion of the eye socket, just above the eye.
+Tears constantly wash over the eye, propelled by a normal blink, and then are actively suction-pumped down the tear drain system into the nose and back of the nasal pharynx where they are swallowed.

 Excessive tearing may be grouped into one of the following categories:

 Normal tear production but diminished tear outflow may lead to tears backing up in the eye and pouring down the face.
 The obstruction may be at the level of a) the puncta (the opening to the canaliculi), b) canaliculus (tube bringing tears to the lacrimal sac), c) lacrimal sac, d) nasolacrimal duct.
 An obstruction of the nasolacrimal duct (NLDO) is the most common location seen in adults, while a non-patent valve at the far end of the nasolacrimal duct (Valve of Hasner) is the most common location in infants.
 Different procedures are performed for obstructions at these different locations: a) punctoplasty, b) canaliculoplasty or conjunctivodacryocystorhinostomy (cDCR) or c) dacryocystorhinostomy (DCR) or e) probing and intubation with stents.